lacalepfl/beacon_checker/README.md

 The script:
   - implemented with python 3
-  - need 2 files:
+  - need 3 files:
-    -the tweet file
+    - the tweet file
-    -the file with values
+    - the file with values
+    - the image file

 a example of file is given